cambridge-collection/cudl-services/README.md

 Returns: Transcription XML file of specified type (e.g. normalized, diplomatic) from internally hosted storage or an external provider, transformed suitably for browser display.

-Example Usage: When loading the content for the two 'Transcription' tabs in the CUDL Viewer.
+Example Usage: When loading the content for the 'Transcription' tab in the CUDL Viewer.

 ### Translation
 Route: `/v1/translation/`